Blog -

 The Use Admin Field Labels? section is not required, but you can fill it out if you have added Admin Labels.

 That leaves Unique Name.
-Here, you input a unique descriptor for this Zap and form.
+Here, input a unique descriptor for this Zap and form.
 It’s important that it’s one-of-a-kind because Gravity Forms uses this to process the data.
 Check the example setup below if you are unsure how to fill this part in.

 When you are ready, click Continue.